petter-holmberg/cpp-ref/classes.md

 - Multiple inheritance is more complex than single inheritance.
 It can lead to new ambiguity issues and to the need for virtual inheritance.
 - Virtual inheritance imposes costs in size, speed, and complexity of initialization and assignment.
 It's most practical when virtual base classes have no data.
 - Multiple inheritance does have legitimate uses.
 One scenario involves combining public inheritance from an Interface class with private inheritance from a class that helps with implementation.

+### Non-member, non-friend functions

+Non-member, non-friend functions improve encapsulation by minimizing dependencies.
+Whenever possible, prefer making functions non-member non-friends.
+[Meyers05](#Meyers05) §23

+The standard requires that operators `=` `()`  `->` `[]` and must be members, and class-specific operators `new`, `new[]`, `delete`, and `delete[]` must be static members.
+Use the following algorithm for determining whether a function should be a member and/or friend [Sutter05](#Sutter05) §44, [Sutter99](#Sutter99) §20:

+    If: The function is one of the operators =, ->, [], or (), which according to the standard must be members:

+        Make it a member.

+    Else if any of:
+        a) The function needs a different type as its left-hand argument (as do `operator>>`` and `operator<<`, for example).
+        b) The function needs type conversions on its leftmost argument.
+        c) The function can be implemented using the class's public interface alone:

+        Make it a nonmember (and friend if needed in cases a) and b) ).

+        If it needs to behave virtually:

+            Add a virtual member function to provide the virtual behavior, and implement the nonmember in terms of that.

+    Else:

+        Make it a member.

+Always define a non-member function in the same namespace as its related class.
+[Sutter05](#Sutter05) §57

+If you need type conversions on all parameters to a function (including the one that would otherwise be pointed to by the this pointer), the function must be a non-member.
+[Meyers05](#Meyers05) §24

 Class types